A small selection of the commissioned Coats of Arms, Royal, Corporate and Family Crests carved and painted by Heraldic Sculptor Ian G Brennan;

 During the Royal wedding of Prince William and Catherine Middleton; The Duke and Duchess of Cambridge in Westminster Abbey, thirty-four of Ian’s carved and painted Crests also commissioned by the Royal Household were on display in Henry V11 Chapel.

-wide variety of the 127 commissions Ian G Brennan has received from the Royal
+wide variety of the 137 commissions Ian G Brennan has received from the

-the past thirty years can be well illustrated when during one period alone
+Royal Household during the past thirty plus years can be well illustrated

 On St George’s Day at Windsor Castle in 2005, Ian was also informed by HM The Queen that HRH Prince William; The Duke of Cambridge, was to become the 1000 Knight of the Garter to hold this the highest order of Chivalry since 1348, Ian was later also commissioned to produce Princess Williams Royal Crest and Sword.

 HRH Prince William’s The Duke of Cambridge’s Royal Crest – The Prince’s Crest and Sword in St George's Chapel Windsor – the small red escallop.